 An important thing to note is that island hopping can contribute to a fantastic experience.
 Moving from island to island is quite popular.
 But you should carefully choose the itinerary to fit the ferry and catamaran timetables.

 The most beautiful islands to explore in Croatia!

 There are several types of islands for all types of people.
 Croatia has plenty to offer no matter if you want to explore nature, enjoy the nightlife, windsurf, or spend some time with your family.
 You can admire dolphins, natural parks, join a party, or you can merely hop on an unforgettable island hopping experience.
+Or, for a more family-friendly activity, you can visit one of the island’s aquaparks and have a fun day in the water with your loved ones.
 No matter what you choose, make sure you make a stop at one or more of the following gorgeous Croatian islands.
 With so many islands in this country, you’ll never get bored exploring them!

 Hvar is one of the most popular islands in Croatia since it has plenty to offer for distinct types of people.
 First of all, it is a trendy place, recommended for yacht owners due to its impressive harbor.
 But besides this, Hvar is popular in Europe thanks to its nightlife.
 There are numerous bars which offer enticing party on a wide array of venues.

 This is a versatile island since it is rich in history.
 There are two impressive medieval towns worth exploring: Stari Grad and Hvar Town.
 Besides, the beautiful beaches will make you want to stay!
 These offer an authentic Adriatic view over the area.